Chicago Bears: History

 The stadium's end zones and midfield were unpainted until the 1982 season.
 The design sported on the field included the bolded word "Chicago" rendered in Highway Gothic in both end zones.
 In 1983, the end zone design returned, with the addition of a large wishbone "C" Bears logo painted at midfield.
 These field markings remained unchanged until the 1996 season.
 In 1996 the midfield wishbone "C" was changed to a large blue Bears head, and the end zone design were painted with "Bears" in cursive.
 This design remained until the 1999 season, when the artwork was returned to the classic "Chicago" and "C".
 In the new Soldier Field, the artwork was tweaked with the word "Chicago" bolded in one end zone and the other having "Bears".

 In June 2021, the Bears submitted a bid to purchase the Arlington International Racecourse in Arlington Heights, Illinois from Churchill Downs.
 Despite negotiations between the city of Chicago to upgrade Soldier Field again, the Bears entered into an agreement with Churchill Downs to purchase the Arlington International Racecourse in September 2021 for $197.2 million.
 The sale of the property, which includes 326 acre of space for potential development, closed on February 15, 2023.

 In 2024, the Bears considered building a new stadium in the parking area south of Soldier Field on Museum Campus.
 The team revealed plans for a $4.7 billion domed lakefront stadium development.
 Due to a lack of public funding, the Bears informed Chicago mayor Brandon Johnson in May 2025 that they aimed to build a new stadium on the Arlington Heights property.
 Team president Kevin Warren repeated that the funding and public support were key challenges.
 On September 8, Warren confirmed the Bears are moving to Arlington Heights and intend to finalize stadium plans later in the year, which will not require state money.
+However, in December, Warren announced the Bears are expanding their stadium search beyond Illinois, including northwest Indiana, after years of failed negotiations with state lawmakers.
+He stated that Arlington Heights remains the best option in Cook County, but the team has been told their $5 billion stadium project would not be a priority for Illinois legislators in 2026.
+In February 2026, Indiana lawmakers approved an amendment to Indiana state bill 27 in an effort to entice the Bears to build a stadium in Hammond, Indiana.
+In June, the Bears' board of directors voted to continue developing a stadium project located in Hammond.